luka-bacic/cv-builder/README.md

 ## Notes

 The generated PDF was tested in latest Chrome and Firefox on Windows 10.
-In Chrome it is possible that text in the generated PDF will not be selectable (it would act as an image).
+It is possible that text in the generated PDF will not be selectable (it would act as an image).

+To fix the Chrome issue:

-This issue can be bypassed by installing the font used in the app to your machine (the default font is Montserrat) AND printing to file using Firefox instead of Chrome.
+1. Installing the font used in this app to your machine (the default font is Montserrat)

+2. Print the page by pressing CTRL + P

+3. In the `Destination` dropdown, select `Save as PDF` **instead** of `Microsoft Print to PDF`

+It is also possible that links won't be preserved in the PDF when printing with Firefox.
+Unfortunately I was not able to find a workaround for this.
+Please use Chrome to generate the PDF